dalong0514/readnotes/20200201读书笔记/2020080PHP-and-MySQL-Web-R01.md

 In this case, the declare statement may not be followed by a code block if you are using namespaces.
 We’ll talk about namespaces more later.
 The declare control structure is mentioned here only for completeness.
 We consider some examples showing how to use tick functions in Chapters 25「Using PHP and MySQL for Large Projects,」and 26「Debugging and Logging.」

+## 02. Storing and Retrieving Data

+Now that you know how to access and manipulate data entered in an HTML form, you can look at ways of storing that information for later use.
+In most cases, including the example from the previous chapter, you’ll want to store this data and load it later.
+In this case, you need to write customer orders to storage so that they can be filled later.

+In this chapter, you learn how to write the customer’s order from the previous example to a file and read it back.
+You also learn why this isn’t always a good solution.
+When you have large numbers of orders, you should use a database management system such as MySQL instead.

+Key topics covered in this chapter include: 1) Saving data for later.
+2) Opening a file.
+3) Creating and writing to a file.
+4) Closing a file.
+5) Reading from a file.
+6) Locking files.
+7) Deleting files.
+8) Using other useful file functions.
+9) Doing it a better way: using database management systems.

+### 01. Saving Data for Later

+You can store data in two basic ways: in flat files or in a database.
+A flat file can have many formats, but in general, when we refer to a flat file, we mean a simple text file.
+For this chapter’s example, you will write customer orders to a text file, one order per line.

+Writing orders this way is very simple, but also limiting, as you’ll see later in this chapter.
+If you’re dealing with information of any reasonable volume, you’ll probably want to use a database instead.
+However, flat files have their uses, and in some situations you need to know how to use them.